He was tall, handsome, articulate, and went to church regularly.

 “Plans fail for lack of counsel, but with many advisers they succeed.” — Proverbs 15:22

-If you worry you’re being difficult or maintaining unrealistic/rigid standards, or if you’re worried that you have been settling just to be in a relationship, pray, read your Bible, talk to wise counsel, seek older mentors, go to therapy, join a small group, and pivot as necessary.
+If you worry you’re being difficult, or if you’re worried you’re settling just to be in a relationship, pray, read your Bible, seek older mentors, go to therapy, join a small group, and pivot as necessary.

 Don’t assume you’ve “missed the boat” and it’s too late for you.
 God has time in the palm of His hands.
 It’s never too late for you.
 You’re not too old.
 You’re not too “wrinkly.”
 God can send another “boat” in the blink of an eye.